Skip to content

 Deleting a list cascades to its items, and rules that reference the list through in_list stop matching its values after deletion.
 For the full list schema, see the Lists API reference.

-Every time the rule engine evaluates an inbound message (or SMTP envelope) for an Agent Account, Nylas records an audit entry.
+Every time the rule engine evaluates an inbound message, SMTP envelope, or outbound send for an Agent Account, Nylas records an audit entry.
 Use GET /v3/grants/{grant_id}/rule-evaluations to list those entries, most recent first — it’s the fastest way to answer “why did this message get blocked / routed / marked?” for a specific grant.

-Each record includes the evaluation stage (smtp_rcpt if the message was rejected before acceptance, inbox_processing if it was evaluated post-acceptance), the sender data that was considered (from_address, from_domain, from_tld), the IDs of any matched rules, and the actions that were applied (blocked, marked_as_spam, archived, folder_ids, and so on).
+Each record includes the evaluation stage (smtp_rcpt if the message was rejected before acceptance, inbox_processing if it was evaluated post-acceptance, or outbound_send for send-time evaluation), the normalized sender or recipient data that was considered (from_address, from_domain, from_tld, recipient_addresses, recipient_domains, recipient_tlds, and outbound_type), the IDs of any matched rules, and the actions that were applied (blocked, marked_as_spam, archived, folder_ids, and so on).
+For outbound_send, message_id is populated when a sent copy was stored; it is null when the send was blocked before storage or when no sent copy was persisted.
 Cross-reference matched_rule_ids with the Rules API to see the conditions each matching rule was built from.

 • Order rules carefully.
 Lower priority runs first, and the first matching block action is terminal.
 Put specific rules (is, in_list against a small list) before broad ones (contains).